 No matter what kind of heating and cooling system you have in your house, you can save money and increase your comfort by properly maintaining and upgrading your equipment.
 But remember, an energy-efficient furnace alone will not have as great an impact on your energy bills as using the whole-house approach.
-By combining proper equipment maintenance and upgrades with recommended insulation, air sealing, and thermostat settings, you can cut your energy use for heating and cooling -- and reduce environmental emissions -- from 20%-50%.
+By combining proper equipment maintenance and upgrades with recommended insulation, air sealing, and thermostat settings, you can save about 30% on your energy bill while reducing environmental emissions.

 Heating and Cooling Tips

 - Set your programmable thermostat as low as is comfortable in the winter and as high as is comfortable in the summer, and -- depending on the season -- raise or lower the setpoint when you're sleeping or away from home.

 - Clean or replace filters on furnaces and air conditioners once a month or as recommended.

 - Clean warm-air registers, baseboard heaters, and radiators as needed; make sure they're not blocked by furniture, carpeting, or drapes.

 - Eliminate trapped air from hot-water radiators once or twice a season; if unsure about how to perform this task, contact a professional.

 - Place heat-resistant radiator reflectors between exterior walls and the radiators.